-Rain World is an indie game that pulls no punches.
-It has no sympathy for the player as it conveys a realistic dystopian world where a meager slugcat has virtually no chance of survival against the array of larger, faster, stronger predators that now populate the land.
+Rain World is an indie game that pulls no punches and it has no sympathy for the player.
+It conveys a realistic dystopian world where a meager slugcat has virtually no chance of survival against the array of larger, faster, stronger predators that now populate the land.

 Rain World also provides the most minimal of explanations to the player, expecting them to discover objectives for themselves and learn new ways to survive.
 This isn't unusual for survival games (I mean, it's not hard to survive if you have an omniscient being telling you everything you need to do), but Rain World really throws you into the world with scant direction.